BuBiNo-MoB/TuxDataF/README.md

 # 🌟TuxData
 TuxData is a comprehensive web application designed to help users explore, compare, and discover various Linux distributions.
-The application provides detailed information, up-to-date news, and insightful reviews to assist users in finding the perfect Linux distro for their needs.
-It leverages Angular for frontend development and integrates with a Spring Boot backend and PostgreSQL for data persistence.
+The application provides detailed and up-to-date informations, and insightful reviews to assist users in finding the perfect Linux distro for their needs.
+#### It leverages Angular for frontend development and integrates with a Spring Boot backend and PostgreSQL for data persistence.

 ## 📄 Features
 User authentication and authorization